hn/reolink-camera/README.md

 Then write the modified squashfs to NOR flash of your camera as shown in script output:

+:warning: Warning: Starting firmware version `v3.0.0.65_20071000` the flash layout has changed, you have to change start offset from `0x6e0000` to `0x620000`.
+Double-check first, otherwise you'll brick your device!

 ```
 NA51023> fatload mmc 0 0x1000000 mtdblock6-NEW.bin
 reading mtdblock6-NEW.bin